doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 ===========================

-DQL stands for Doctrine Query Language and is an Object Query Language derivate that is very similar to the Hibernate Query Language (HQL) or the Java Persistence Query Language (JPQL).
+DQL stands for Doctrine Query Language and is an Object Query Language derivative that is very similar to the Hibernate Query Language (HQL) or the Java Persistence Query Language (JPQL).

 In essence, DQL provides powerful querying capabilities over your